Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Shares: 28,457,247

-Microsoft remains the trust's largest holding, though it was trimmed slightly this quarter.
-Its leadership in software, cloud computing (Azure), and AI continues to make Microsoft a high-conviction investment with strong growth potential.
+Microsoft remains the trust's largest holding.
+Its leadership in software, cloud computing (Azure), and AI continues to make Microsoft a high-conviction investment with strong growth potential, showing a 20.71% price increase since reporting.

 2